jalvesaq/Nvim-R/README.md

 ![Nvim-R screenshots](https://raw.githubusercontent.com/jalvesaq/Nvim-R/master/Nvim-R.gif "Nvim-R screenshots")

-## The communication between Neovim and R
+## The communication between R and either Vim or Neovim

 In addition to sending lines of code to R Console, Nvim-R and R communicate with each other through TCP connections.
-The R package *nvimcom* runs a TCP server that receives messages from Neovim, and it also sends messages through a TCP connection to Neovim.
-Moreover, *nvimcom* includes the application *nclientserver* which is never used by R itself, but is run by Neovim, providing both a TCP client and a TCP server.
-The Diagram below shows the three paths of communication between Neovim and R:
+The R package *nvimcom* runs a TCP server that receives messages from either Vim/Neovim, and it also sends messages through a TCP connection to Vim/Neovim.
+Moreover, *nvimcom* includes the application *nclientserver* which is never used by R itself, but is run by Vim/Neovim, providing both a TCP client and a TCP server.
+The Diagram below shows the three paths of communication between Vim/Neovim and R:

   - The black path is followed by all commands that you trigger in the editor and that you can see being pasted into R Console.
 There are three